 We received a lot of helpful time-saving garden tips from our readers during our recent contest.

-Vicki D writes: Using a square foot garden plan and irrigation hoses my husband installs on each plant, we turn the water on for 10 to 15 minutes.
+Vicki D writes: We use a square foot garden plan and irrigation hoses my husband installs on each plant; we turn the water on for 10 to 15 minutes a day.
 It saves our time and water also.

-Also, if there’s a plant you love and want more of, spread the seeds on the ground when dead-heading cover with straw or much and usually some of the seeds will come up in the spring.
+Also, if there’s a plant you love and want more of, spread the seeds on the ground when dead-heading, cover with straw or mulch and usually some of the seeds will come up in the spring.

 Our 2nd prize winner, Carrie G. from OK writes: I have to grow everything in pots, because I am on crutches permanently, so when I plant or refresh the soil in the pots in the spring, I put down cedar mulch, and then organic Preen.
 I don’t have to weed the entire season.
 I grow vegetables, flowers, and ornamental grasses in 75 pots in clusters around my yard!